zhumingyi94/mingyi-blog/content/index.md

  ### 🎨 Design

 I like designing things that feel meaningful.
-Not necessarily fancy, but balanced — visually clear, emotionally resonant.
+Not necessarily fancy, but balanced and visually clear, emotionally resonant.
 I’m still learning the craft and have no formal training in UX/UI, but I try to follow basic principles like "keep it simple" and "let content lead the layout."

 Here are a few examples of what I’ve made:

  #### 🎨 Art

 Recently, I got curious about drawing.
 I’ve only spent around 14 hours exploring it (yes, I counted).
-Still a total beginner — but I’m fascinated by how lines and shapes can express structure and feeling, kind of like code in visual form.
+Still a total beginner but I’m fascinated by how lines and shapes can express structure and feeling, kind of like code in visual form.

 ![[bird.jpg]]
 *Just a bird*